suurjaak/h3sed/README.md

 h3sed is a Heroes3 Savegame Editor, written in Python.

-It opens savegame files from Heroes of Might and Magic III, allowing to edit any and all hero attributes:
+It opens savegame files from Heroes of Might and Magic III, allowing to see an overview of all heroes, and edit any and all hero attributes:

 - primary skills, like Attack
 - other primary attributes, like level, experience points, spell points etc